charliecalvert/CloudNotes/Assignments/PointerLock.md

 ## Set up PointerLock

-Here is a function to instantiate an instance of the PointerLockControls:
+Here is a function to instantiate an instance of **PointerLockControls**:

 ```
 function doPointerLock() {